 Alternatively, you can also hit "Upload" underneath the "Begin Transcription" button and upload a video or audio file for Knowtworthy to transcribe automatically!
 This is very useful if you have a recorded zoom, teams, or other video conferencing call and you want it transcribed to allow those not in attendance to quickly look over the meeting and catch up.
 This also serves as a great memory aid for revisiting an important call later down the line.

 In the interest of keeping your meetings completely secure, the real-time transcripts will be automatically deleted when you close the meeting minutes document and are never stored anywhere (if you reload the page all the real-time transcripts will be wiped!)
 However, the file upload transcripts will be attached to this meeting document to allow you to revisit them as needed.

-Step 5: Creating and tracking agenda items
+Step 5: Creating and tracking action items

 Action items are critical to running a good meeting and without a list of actions that you can track and revisit later, your team might not be nearly as productive.

 As a result, you have a dedicated action item space which allows you to create and modify action items by providing the option to add additional information, a deadline, and assignment to a specific team member.

 First, write your action item of choice as shown below.